Get the Tap app

 Transaction fees are fees paid to the miner of the network to execute the transaction.
 While some networks differ in how they operate, transaction fees are consistent across the board.
 Looking at Bitcoin as an example, when a user sends BTC the transaction is entered into a pool of pending transactions known as a mempool.

-As compensation to the miner for their time and electricity, they earn a small crypto transaction fee from each transaction as well as a reward for adding the block, known as a miner’s fee.
+As compensation to the miner for their time and electricity, they earn a small crypto transaction fee from each transaction as well as a reward for adding the block, known as a miner's reward.
 This process also ensures the safety and integrity of the network.

 When the networks are very busy, the cost of sending a transaction is increased.
-Users can also choose to add in a higher crypto transaction fee in order to prioritise their transaction in the mempool.
+Users can then choose to add in a higher crypto transaction fee in order to prioritise their transaction in the mempool.

 Transaction fees for smart contracts are based on how much electricity will be needed to complete the task.
 Typically, transaction fees on smart contracts are much higher.

-Typically, the terms transaction fee and network fee can be used interchangeably.
+Generally, the terms transaction fee and network fee can be used interchangeably.
 They both refer to the transaction fee necessary by the network for the transaction to get processed.

 Exchange fees refer to something else entirely.
 Exchange fees are fees charged by the exchange in order to conduct the service.
 Be sure to check before conducting a transaction on an exchange as you might be required to pay a transaction fee (or network fees) as well as exchange fees.